snowdrop/snowdrop-cloud-devex/CONTRIBUTING.md

 To build the `copy-supervisord` docker image containing the `go supervisord` application, then follow these instructions

-**WARNING**: In order to build a multi-stages docker image, it is required to install [imagebuilder](https://github.com/openshift/imagebuilder) as docker version packaged with minishift is too old and doesn't support such multi-stage option !
+**WARNING**: In order to build a multi-stages docker image, it is required to install [imagebuilder](https://github.com/openshift/imagebuilder) as the docker version packaged with minishift is too old and doesn't support such multi-stage option !

 ```bash
 cd supervisord